Kylie Jenner Twins With Kris Jenner Aboard A Private Plane, Hides Her Possible Baby Bump With A Birkin Bag

 “Kris is literally holding a $500,000 dollar bag,” stated a fifth person, who was talking about the precious Birkin bag.

 Like always, Kylie and Kris seemed comfortable as they headed out of Los Angeles.
-Since she had recently been sick, Kylie was likely making up for lost time after missing the Emmy Awards and as well as Paris Fashion Week.
+Since she had recently been sick, Kylie was likely making up for lost time after missing the Emmy Awards, as well as Paris Fashion Week.

-Hopefully, the Keeping Up with the Kardashian‘s star will soon reveal their ultimate destination.
+Hopefully, the Keeping Up With The Kardashians stars will soon reveal their ultimate destination.
 Periodically check in on their respective Instagram accounts to see if that information will be revealed for the masses.